Skip to content

 Read More‘It’s Not Alcoholism Until After College’ – The Alarming Reality of Binge Drinking

-This documentary follows Mike Pond, a therapist managing his alcohol addiction.
+This Nature of Things documentary follows Mike Pond, a therapist managing his alcohol addiction.
 He was only ever offered one treatment after losing his practice, his house, his family, and becoming homeless: Alcoholics Anonymous.
-This abstinence-based treatment approach did not work for him, so he started looking for other ways to heal himself and others.
-Mike is an advocate for “compassionate, evidence-based treatments” and feels that “harm reduction, or any positive change, offers clients the best chance of beating addictions.”
+This abstinence-based treatment approach did not work for him, so…

 UK Drinking Culture: A Royal Hangover

-This documentary provides insight into the United Kingdom’s reliance on alcohol and the history of their binge drinking culture.
+A Royal Hangover provides insight into the United Kingdom’s reliance on alcohol and the history of their binge drinking culture.
 In comparison to other countries, binge drinking is more socially acceptable in the UK.
-Unfortunately, they spend about 21 billion pounds every year because of this problem, with about 1.6 million people being dependent on alcohol.
-Russell Brand used to be one of them and you’ll hear his speech on this topic, including his own experiences with substance abuse.
+Unfortunately, they spend about 21 billion pounds…

 Read MoreUK Drinking Culture: A Royal Hangover

-New Zealand Drinking Culture – PROOF with Guyon Epsiner
+Cover photo for New Zealand Drinking Culture - PROOF with Guyon Espiner

-Follow Guyon Epsiner, an award-winning journalist living in New Zealand, as he talks with several individuals who provide insight into the effects of alcohol and drinking culture, specifically the associated harms felt by community members.
-He even speaks to someone from the alcohol industry who tries to argue for the potential benefits of alcohol.
-This documentary, however, can see through this and dives into the predatory nature of these companies, such as how poorer communities are riddled with liquor stores, and how the harms that communities endure are ignored.
+Follow Guyon Espiner, an award-winning journalist living in New Zealand, as he talks with several individuals who provide insight into the effects of alcohol and drinking culture, specifically the associated harms felt by community members.
+He even speaks to someone from…

 The Lois Wilson Story: When Love Is Not Enough